Samsung/tizen-docs/docs/platform/what-is-tizen/profiles/mobile.md

 # Tizen Mobile

 Tizen Mobile profile provides an effortless mobile experience with Tizen OS and a clutter-free, intuitive interface making it easy to understand and use.
 The profile comes preloaded with essential applications for the ease of new smart phone users.
-The device manufacture makes mobile devices more efficient; for example, the Ultra Data Saving mode in Samsung Z2 saves up to 40% in mobile data traffic by blocking unnecessary background applications from consuming data and by using a data compression technology, hence ensuring the simplest and most cost-efficient 4G experience.
+The device manufacturer makes mobile devices more efficient; for example, the Ultra Data Saving mode in Samsung Z2 saves up to 40% in mobile data traffic by blocking unnecessary background applications from consuming data and by using a data compression technology, hence ensuring the simplest and most cost-efficient 4G experience.

-## Develop applications for Tizen mobile
+## Develop applications for Tizen Mobile

-To develop applications for the Mobile profile:
+To develop applications for the Mobile profile, refer to the following:

 - [Create Mobile .NET Applications](../../../application/dotnet/get-started/mobile/first-app.md)
 - [Create Mobile Web Applications](../../../application/web/get-started/mobile/first-app.md)
 - [Create Mobile Native Applications](../../../application/native/get-started/mobile/first-app.md)

-## Design guidelines for Tizen mbile
+## Design guidelines for Tizen Mobile

 Tizen design principles suggest some clear guidelines that help you to design simple and easy-to-use applications for everyone:
 - [Design Principles](https://developer.tizen.org/design/mobile/design-principles){:target="_blank"}